-Checking the attachment
+Checking the breastfeeding attachment

-- feeding feels comfortable, not painful
+- breastfeeding feels comfortable, not painful

 - your baby takes the whole nipple and a large amount of the areola into his mouth, more on the chin side than the nose side

-- his chin’s pressed into your breast
+- your baby’s chin is pressed into your breast

 - your nipples stay in good condition, and don’t show any signs of damage